LettucePie/crystecks/README.md

 - A String for the Name
 - An Array of integers for the cost
   - 2 Prism and 2 Magenta would be `[Prism, Prism, Magenta, Magenta]` or just `[0, 0, 5, 5]`
+- An Integer for the card SuperType
+  - `[Manifestation, Encantation]`
 - An integer for card type, most likely enum
   - `[Fiend, Spell, Cantrip, Charm]`
 - A follow-up integer enum for subtype